-RB Josh Jacobs recording two rushing touchdowns to tie for the third-most rushing touchdowns (six) by a Raiders rookie in franchise history (J.D.
+RB Josh Jacobs recording two rushing touchdowns in back-to-back games for the first time in his career. to tie for the third-most rushing touchdowns (six) by a Raiders rookie in franchise history (J.D.
 Smith - 1960).
+Jacobs would also tie Marcus Allen (1982) for most rushing touchdowns (six) in franchise history by a player through his first six career games, while tying for fifth-most in NFL history under the same criteria.